the-mx-group/solr-sitecore/README.md

 All cores are created at container path /opt/solr/server/solr/mycores.
 You may wish to mount this as a volume to durable storage outside the container.
 If you don't do this, your data will be destroyed when you shut down the container.

+## SSL

+This container requires SSL (https) by default.
+To disable, set the environment variable "NO_SSL" to any value other than an empty string.

 ## Usage